 Bloggers and Hacktivism

-Set in Seattle 19 years into the future, Max works as a bike messenger in a world where all technology has been knocked out by an electromagnetic "pulse" released by a group of terrorists.
+Set in Seattle 2019, Max works as a bike messenger in a world where all technology has been knocked out by an electromagnetic "pulse" released by a group of terrorists.
 Cyberpunk gangs and anarchist criminal underworlds comprise one part of society, while her boyfriend, Logan (Michael Weatherly), is a "cyberjournalist" (remember this show was before YouTube or the blogging boom) and highly skilled hacker who still owns working technology thanks to the fact that his family invented Hover Drones.
 Under the pseudonym Eyes Online, he hacks into government propaganda newscasts to critique abuses and coverups.

 The Nerd Daily